Heiress sentenced to nearly seven years in Nxivm case, more than recommended sentence

-(CNN)Clare Bronfman, heiress to the Seagram liquor fortune, was sentenced to 81 months in prison Wednesday -- more than the 60-month sentence prosecutors had recommended.
+(CNN)Clare Bronfman, heiress to the Seagram liquor fortune, was sentenced to nearly seven years in prison Wednesday -- more than the five-year sentence prosecutors had recommended.

-CNN has reached out to attorneys for Bronfman for comment on the sentence.
+Bronfman was remanded to custody shortly after the hearing.
+Her attorney told CNN she plans to appeal immediately.

 Bronfman, 41, is the first member of Nxivm, a company that marketed self-improvement programs, to be sentenced in the federal case that resulted in the cult-like group's founder Keith Raniere being convicted of sex trafficking, racketeering, sexual exploitation of a child and human trafficking charges.

-She was seen entering federal court in Brooklyn wearing a dark floral mask and clutching the hand of one of her attorneys.
+Bronfman has spent the last two years in home confinement and was seen entering federal court in Brooklyn wearing a dark floral mask and clutching the hand of one of her attorneys.

 Bronfman was one of five co-conspirators indicted on racketeering charges in connection with Raniere's case, but her sentence was in connection with two charges she pleaded guilty to in April 2019 which included conspiracy to conceal and harbor people who were not in the US legally for financial gain, as well as fraudulent use of identification.

-Bronfman has spent the last two years in home confinement.
+While Bronfman pleaded guilty to those two charges, she has said she was not aware of the allegations of abuse surrounding a secret, all-female group within Nxivm known as DOS.

+US District Judge Nicholas Garaufis said in his hour-long reading of her sentence, that while she was not convicted of racketeering, sex trafficking and other charges as Raniere was, her case was "not about an isolated incident of credit card fraud or a run-of-the-mill case of harboring illegal aliens for financial gain."

 Seth D. DuCharme, Acting United States Attorney for the Eastern District of New York announced the sentence in a press release.
 "Defendant Bronfman twisted our immigration system to serve a reprehensible agenda, and engaged in flagrant fraud to the detriment of her victims and in the service of a corrupt endeavor," DuCharme said in a statement.
 "With today's sentence, she has been held accountable for her crimes."